Ιωάννης Θεμ. Τσουχλαράκης

 dance teacher

-He was born in 1965 in Chania.
-He is originated from Chordaki Akrotiriou in the province of Kydonia.
+He is originated from Chordaki Akrotiriou in the province of Kydonia of Chania.
 The great dancer and dance teacher Myronas Sapountzis firstly taught him the cretan dances during his childhood.

-History and ethnology of the cretan garments, Klassikes Ekdosseis, Athens 1997,1999 (2nd publication),
+History and storiology of the cretan garments, Klassikes Ekdosseis, Athens 1997,1999 (2nd revised publication),

 The Dances of Crete - legend, history, tradition, Kentro Spoudis Kritikou Politismou, Athens 2000 (First Praise of Academia Athinon)